 Centerpoint Gallery is a multi-use alternative gallery space.

-Our arts programs have been made possible in part through the assistance of the
+Our arts programs were initially made possible in part through the assistance of the

 WILLIAM GARDNER FUND FOR THE ARTS

 David Taulbee Anderson is teaching watercolor painting classes every Monday evening using Rudolf Steiner’s training motifs for painters, on West 74th street.
 If you are interested in learning about Steiner’s painting impulse please give your contact info at the desk at the Rudolf Steiner Bookstore.